k-akarsh/weather_fetcher/README.md

 Weather fetcher is an app built in Ruby on Rails that displays weather at different geographic locations.
 It uses Open Weather Map JSON API to get realtime weather data.

+## Demo

+A demo of the app can be found hosted on Heroku: https://weather-fetcher.herokuapp.com/

 ## Instructions:

 - Run bundle install: ```bundle install```